-- 1. The required sequence movements must be done regardless of the team's service affiliation, in the order they are listed and from memory.
-This allows every team to perform in other languages & dialects, along with allowing service variations (i.e., "rear march" vs. "to the rear march", etc.).
-Obvious mis-statements by the commander may result in deductions. - 2.
-ALL UNITS MUST UTILIZE A STANDARD, FULL 30" STEP REGARDLESS OF SERVICE AFFILIATION. - 3.
-Unless directed otherwise in this document, the cadet commander should verbally report In & Out centered on the Head Judge. - 4.
+1. The required sequence must be done regardless of the team's service affiliation, in the order they are listed and from memory.
+This allows every team to perform in other languages/dialects, along with allowing service variations (i.e., "rear march" vs. "to the rear march", etc.).
+Obvious mis-statements by the C/CDR may result in deductions.

+2. ALL UNITS MUST UTILIZE A STANDARD, FULL 30" STEP REGARDLESS OF SERVICE AFFILIATION.

+- 3. The cadet commander should verbally report In & out centered on the Head Judge.
+The distance between them should be 3' or 6', either is appropriate with our judges. - 4.
 Air Force units competing in ARMED Regulation may drill using their own Air Force 34-1203 pamphlet.
 While drilling with rifles, Air Force schools looking to compete under AF regs will execute all RIFLE movements as listed in the Army manual.
 NOTE: You will still do double pivots on columns, open ranks without backwards march, call forward march coming out of columns, all marching regs etc. as required by your regs!)
 Again, ONLY the RIFLE items are the required MODs to use the Air Force regs while drilling under arms).